General Surgery Residency Program

 Surgical Training in Connecticut’s State-of-the-Art Medical Center

-The Stamford Hospital/Columbia University College of Physicians and Surgeons has received continuous accreditation from the ACGME since 1958.
-The program continues to develop surgeons who have highly successful careers in General Surgery and Surgical Subspecialties.
+The Stamford Hospital/Columbia University Vagelos College of Physicians & Surgeons is an ACGME accredited site since 1958.
+The program continues to develop young surgeons who have highly successful careers in General Surgery and Surgical Subspecialties.
 Our Program graduates three residents per year, and our internship class also accepts two preliminary residents.
-The preliminary residents go on to train in a surgical or surgical specialty residency or other specialties such as anesthesia and radiology
+The preliminary residents go on to train in a surgical or surgical specialty residency or other specialties such as anesthesia and radiology.

 Excellence is the standard of care throughout the Department of Surgery.
 Our surgical specialists include many of the area's leading surgeons, named to national, regional and local Top Doctor lists.
 Their skill, knowledge and expertise are equaled only by their commitment to patient-centered care, and compassion in dealing with our surgical patients.
 Surgeons at Stamford Hospital utilize state-of-the-art minimally invasive and open surgical technology designed to reduce pain and speed healing.
 The Department of Surgery continues not only to meet, but to exceed the highest national quality standards for outcome and safety.